RAX-Anomaly/SortingPlus/README.md

 Favorites/Junk are stored by section.
 What this means is that an AN-94 is not the same as an AN-94 with a scope on it.
 If you add attachments you will need to re-favorite your gun, but only once for each configuration.

-sortingplus.ltx now has a section offering item by item kind override.
+Curtisy of Ishmaeel sortingplus.ltx now has a section offering item by item kind override.
 This can be used to move an item from one catagory to another when you don't agree with the orginal classification.